Careers as a Psychologist

 Psychologist Salary & Job Outlook

-Whether they’re delivering direct patient care in the clinical setting, providing counseling services, or taking one of the career paths even less traveled in an area like research, consulting, applied psychology or academia, psychologists have a nuanced understanding of the human condition that can only be gained through years of study and residency training.
+Whether they're delivering direct patient care in the clinical setting, providing counseling services, or taking one of the career paths in areas like research, consulting, applied psychology or academia, psychologists have a nuanced understanding of the human condition that can only be gained through years of study and residency training.
 That depth of knowledge comes with a respectable salary to match.

 The median psychologist salary was $81,040 according to May 2021 BLS stats.
-However, this doesn’t provide a very clear picture, as salaries for psychologists can and do vary significantly based on geographic locale, the industry in which they work, and certainly the psychology specialty they practice.
+Salaries for psychologists vary significantly based on geographic locale, the industry in which they work, and the psychology specialty they practice.

 Clinical, Counseling, and School Psychologist Salaries

-Despite the different roles and practice settings for clinical and counseling psychologists, they all fall under the broad category for “licensed psychologist,” requiring state licensure to practice as independent healthcare providers.
+Despite the different roles and practice settings for clinical and counseling psychologists, they all fall under the broad category of "licensed psychologist," requiring state licensure to practice as independent healthcare providers.

 • Employment services: $128,300